Understanding recording consent

 Disadvantages of static links:

-With back-to-back meetings, the host must control admission to the meeting to avoid participants “bumping into” one another as one meeting ends and another begins, and there’s the risk that recordings will overlap.
+• With back-to-back meetings, hosts must control admission to avoid participants “bumping into” one another as one meeting ends and another begins.
+There’s a risk that recordings will overlap.

-For certain providers, team members must manually add their personal meeting room link to their profile to display the consent page.
-Each personal meeting room link needs to be associated with the Gong consent page in order to make sure meeting participants see the consent page.
+• For certain providers, team members must manually add their personal meeting room link to their profile to display the consent page.

 Let the host decide